1996 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2001 - Present

-This ranking of top-selling 1996 quarters reveals some surprising market realities that challenge conventional wisdom about modern coin values.
-The chart spans over two decades of auction records, showing actual prices realized rather than theoretical estimates.
+This ranking of top-selling 1996 quarters reveals market realities that challenge conventional wisdom about modern coin values.
+The chart spans over two decades of actual auction records, showing realized prices rather than theoretical estimates.

-Business strike coins dominate the top positions, with 1996-P MS68 and 1996-D MS68 specimens commanding $411 and $300 respectively.
-These high-grade business strikes consistently outperform even perfect PR70 proof examples, highlighting the challenge of locating gem-quality circulation strikes from this era.
+Business strike coins dominate the top positions, with 1996-P MS-68 and 1996-D MS-68 specimens commanding $411 and $300 respectively at Heritage Auctions.
+These superb business strikes consistently outperform even perfect PR-70 proof examples — a counterintuitive result that reflects the extreme challenge of locating gem-quality circulation coins from this era.

-The proof coins, while achieving respectable prices in the $28-86 range for top grades, cannot compete with the premium commanded by exceptional business strikes.
-This pattern reflects the relative scarcity of high-grade mint state examples compared to inherently superior proof strikes.
+Proof coins, while achieving respectable prices in the $28–$86 range for top grades, cannot match the premiums commanded by exceptional business strikes.
+This pattern underscores the relative scarcity of high-grade Mint State examples compared to the controlled quality of purpose-made proof strikes.

 Also Read: Top 30 Most Valuable State Quarter Worth Money (1999 – 2008)